 What Is a Furnace Ignitor?

 Older furnaces used to have a standing pilot light to keep the gas lit.
-This small flame would remain lit even between heating cycles.
+This tiny flame would remain lit even between heating cycles.
 Modern furnaces have upgraded to an electronic ignition system, and these ignitors are safer and more energy efficient.
 The two most popular types of electronic furnace ignitor are:

 You Might First Notice Problems with How the Furnace Runs

 The furnace won’t start: Combusting natural gas can be hazardous, namely if a component of the furnace isn’t functioning properly.
-When the ignitor is malfunctioning, safety features will stop the furnace from running entirely to prevent further damage or other problems.
+When the ignitor is malfunctioning, safety features will keep the furnace from running entirely to prevent further damage or other problems.

-- Drain pan: Despite the fact a furnace generates heat, some condensation can still be present.
+- Drain pan: Despite the fact a furnace generates heat, some condensation can still be found.
 A full drain pan will stop the ignitor from running to keep the pan from overflowing and causing water damage inside the furnace.

 Here’s How Technicians Identify a Faulty Furnace Ignitor

-- Inspecting the thermostat and circuit breaker first: It’s always a pleasant surprise when fixing the problem is as simple as resetting the thermostat or circuit breaker.
+- Inspecting the thermostat and circuit breaker first: It’s always a relieving surprise when fixing the problem is as simple as resetting the thermostat or circuit breaker.
 Even if these things don’t work, inspecting them can help the technician determine if the problem is electrical in nature.

 - Looking for the ignitor’s glow or obvious signs of damage: Cracks or missing pieces are easy to spot, just like the glow from a direct spark or hot surface ignitor.
-Experts can rule out other problems more easily this way.
+Experts can rule out other problems more quickly this way.